nathandavis18/Mini-Editor/README.md

-# NotVim Editor
+# Mini Editor

-NotVim Editor is a WIP, custom, 0 dependencies, cross-platform, console-based text editor, currently tested to work on Windows and Linux.
+Mini (formerly NotVim) Editor is a WIP, custom, 0 dependencies, cross-platform, console-based text editor, currently tested to work on Windows and Linux.

 All standard features of a text-editor, with the exception of find/replace, have been implemented and should be bug-free.
 Be sure to check out [Getting Starting](#getting-started)!